What are A levels?

 Can I study abroad with A levels?

-Cambridge A levels offer frankly unequalled opportunities to study overseas for those who wish to do so.
-Cambridge exams are written in well over 100 countries world-wide, are recognised by the leading universities in the world, such as Oxford, Cambridge, Harvard, Yale, Princeton and MIT and have unsurpassed international recognition and prestige.
+International A levels offer frankly unequaled opportunities to study overseas for those who wish to do so.
+International GCSE and A-level exams are written in well over 100 countries worldwide, are recognized by the leading universities in the world, such as Oxford, Cambridge, Harvard, Yale, Princeton, and MIT, and have unsurpassed international recognition and prestige.
 This is so because of the very high academic standards that have to be met, especially by those who wish to complete their A levels.
 As indicated in the answer to Question 4 above, there is good evidence that A levels are about 18 months in advance of our local matric academically.
 They are valued so greatly precisely because senior administrators in university admissions offices all over the world know that those who have such certificates are truly university-ready in a way that very many of their peers are not.

 What South African universities accept A levels?

-All of them (provided they confirm to the HESA guidelines. (see link to the HESA guidelines)
+All of them (provided they conform to the HESA guidelines. (see the link to the HESA guidelines)

-All local universities accept Cambridge A levels provided the combination of subjects chosen conform to the Universities South Africa guidelines.
+All local universities accept International A levels provided the combination of subjects chosen conform to the Universities South Africa guidelines.

-Students who wish to write A level exams must enroll at a recognised Cambridge Centre as it is only at authorized testing centres that the exams themselves can be written.
-The relevant centre administers the exams and students’ papers are marked by licensed Cambridge examiners.
+Students who wish to write A-level exams must enroll at a recognized exam Centre as it is only at authorized testing centers that the exams themselves can be written.
+The relevant center administers the exams and students’ papers are marked by licensed examiners.
 As explained with reference to Question 1, obtaining A levels in a given subject necessitates a two-year course of study.

 Can you study A levels via distance learning?